sudara/alonetone/CONTRIBUTING.md

 bundle exec rspec spec/features/home_page_spec.rb
 ```

 This lets you do things like insert `sleep 20` to have the browser wait 20 seconds if you want to do things like inspect the browser state in tests.

-Just remember not to commit sleep statements...
+Just remember not to commit sleep statements or the change to the non-headless chrome :)

 ## CSS Conventions